graalvm/vscode-extensions/micronaut/k8s-deploy.md

 You can work on other projects, deploy them to another Kubernetes clusters, and they will all be deployed and running from Oracle Container Registry.

-## Attach to Remote Debugger from OKE
+## Debug Micronaut Applications in Remote Kubernetes Cluster

 In addition to being able to deploy Micronaut applications to a Kubernetes cluster directly from VS, you can also debug your Java application in a remote Kubernetes cluster.